Become A Vendor

 - Applications are reviewed by the Board of Directors, and short-listed applicants will be required to attend an in-person adjudication session.

 All approved vendors will be on probation for the first year and can attend the market on a Drop-in only basis.
-Following probation, vendors can apply for to become a Full-Time package holder at the market should stall space become available.
+Following probation, vendors can apply to purchase Full-Time packages (offered separately for each season), should stall space become available.

-Vendor fees vary based on the length of the session and are set by the Board of Directors each season.
-Current stall fees are $30 per week no power, $35 per week with power.
+Vendor fees vary based on the length of the season, and are set by the Board of Directors.
+Current Drop-In stall fees are between $25 – $35 per week no power, and $30 – $40 per week with power.
 These fees are subject to change.

-Vendors will need to provide proof of liability insurance and list additionally insured organizations required by our Downtown partners: the Downtown Duncan BIA, the City of Duncan, the Cowichan Valley Regional District (CVRD), and the Duncan Farmers’ Market (see note below).
+Vendors will need to provide proof of liability insurance and list these additionally insured organizations on a Certificate of Insurance: the Downtown Duncan BIA, the City of Duncan, the Cowichan Valley Regional District (CVRD), as well as the Duncan Farmers’ Market (see note below).

 Please contact our Executive Director, Meredith Potter, if you have any questions about the process at firstname.lastname@example.org.